Get your next remote job on LaraJobs.

 Step 2: The web server takes over

-The request first arrives at the web server, like Nginx.
+The request first arrives at the web server, like Nginx or Apache.
 This is basically the doorman of your website, deciding where each request should go.

 Step 3: Passing the baton to PHP

-If the web server sees that this request needs some dynamic action (like fetching data from a database), it hands the request to PHP.
+If the web server sees that this request needs some dynamic action (like fetching blog posts from a database and displaying them), it hands the request to PHP.
 PHP is the scripting language that’s going to execute server-side logic.

 Step 4: Laravel enters the scene